Costco to require face masks for customers at all stores

-SEATTLE — Costco says it will begin requiring customers to wear face masks at all its stores as part of efforts to stop the spread of the new coronavirus.
+Costco says it will begin requiring customers to wear face masks at all its stores as part of efforts to stop the spread of the new coronavirus.
+It also plans to return to its normal operating hours.

 "To protect our members and employees, effective May 4, all Costco members and guests must wear a mask or face covering that covers the mouth and nose at all times while at Costco.," read a statement on the company's website.